kraken-php/docs/api-event.md

     class EventEmitter implements EventEmitterInterface

-EventEmitter is universal event emitter that by default behaves as synchronous emitter, but changes to asynchronous when provied with loop instance.
+EventEmitter is universal event emitter that by default behaves as synchronous emitter, but changes to asynchronous when provided with loop instance.

 <a name="event-emitter-interface"></a>
 ### EventEmitterInterface